KevinZhou0519/Lab-2/Lab-2-report.md

 ![Image_1st](lab2_Hello.png)
-The method handleRequest is being called.
-This code has one argument which is url.
-It takes in the url and sees if the path contains
+The method 'handleRequest' is being called.
+This code has one argument which is 'url'.
+It takes in the 'url' and sees if the path contains
-"/add message", if so, it will get Query and split it with "=".
-Then it will check if there is an s before the equal sign, then, for this specific picture, it will check if the number is zero, which is checking if <string> has been called.
-If the number is not zero, it will store the parameter after = which is "Hello" and num into a return statement  and let num plus one.
-Finally, return return_string
+'/add message', if so, it will get Query and split it with '='.
+Then it will check if there is an s before the equal sign, then, for this specific picture, it will check if the number is zero, which is checking if '<string>' has been called.
+If the number is not zero, it will store the parameter after '=' which is 'Hello' and num into a return statement  and let num plus one.
+Finally, return 'return_string'

 ![Image_2nd](lab2_2nd.png)
-The method handleRequest is being called.
-This code has one argument which is url.
-It takes in the url and sees if the path contains
+The method 'handleRequest' is being called.
+This code has one argument which is 'url'.
+It takes in the 'url' and sees if the path contains
-"/add message", if so, it will get Query and split it with "=".
-Then it will check if there is an s before the equal sign, then, for this specific picture, it will check if the number is zero, which is checking if <string> has been called.
-If the number is not zero, it will store the parameter after = which is "How are you" and num into a return statement  and let num plus one.
-Finally, return return_string
+'/add message', if so, it will get Query and split it with '='.
+Then it will check if there is an s before the equal sign, then, for this specific picture, it will check if the number is zero, which is checking if '<string>' has been called.
+If the number is not zero, it will store the parameter after '=' which is "How are you" and num into a return statement  and let num plus one.
+Finally, return 'return_string'